Why does your skin feel more sensitive on Mondays?

 During the weekend, we tend to slack off on our facial care routines.
 It's normal.
 But neglecting to cleanse our skin properly, skipping moisturizer, or failing to protect it from the sun directly affects its balance.

-🔬 Fact: Lack of consistency in your facial routine can alter the hydrolipidic mantle (the skin's natural protective barrier), according to the American Academy of Dermatology .
+🔬 Fact: Lack of consistency in your facial routine can disrupt the hydrolipidic mantle (the skin's natural protective barrier), according to the American Academy of Dermatology .

 The so-called "Sunday Scaries" can generate a spike in cortisol—the stress hormone—that is directly reflected in the skin.